krmiller678/VacationWeatherPlanner/README.md

    If using Visual Studio: Visual Studio will prompt you to configure the project.
 Follow the prompts.
 5. In your IDE, build the solution and then run the main.cpp.

-Option for Macbook (in termminal) cmake .
-.main

-Option for windows
-make
-main.exe

 # Option 2: Download Zip File
 1. Use the green "< > Code button" at the top right of the repo and download the repo as a zip